Raycosine/SciRate-Assistant/README.md

 Some people don't really like this new font, while some other love it.

-I am not a fan of *Sen*, hence it is initially disabled after the installation of SciRate Assistant.
 You can set and save your preference by clicking the <kbd>Sci</kbd> button or do it in **Options**. **Options** can be found either by right-clicking the extension icon or in Extension - SciRate Assistant 1.0 - Details - Extension Options).

 <kbd>Sci</kbd> is pop-uped when clicking the extension icon.